bgd-labs/frontend-web3-utils/README.md

 ```
 -------
 ### 3) Create your own transaction slice in your app, base on library slice.
+`TransactionSlice` will take care of:
+- switching networks before tx execution.
-Library slice will: add, wait, save; transactions data to `localStorage` and do all the necessary logic to check for a "onchain" status and updates.
+- add, wait, save; transactions data to `localStorage`.
+- do all the necessary logic to check for a "onchain" status and updates.
+- calling `txStatusChangedCallback` properly typed with all the `payload` data.

 `-> @/store/transactionsSlice.ts`
 ```ts